 Spread part of the Roquefort mousse to a height of 1-inch in the bottom of the terrine.
 Take the marinated prunes and place them down the center, end to end.
 Fill the terrine with the remaining mousse.
 Take the overlapping ham and fold it toward the center to cover the top of the terrine.
 Refrigerate for about 4 hours until firm.
 After the terrine is chilled, unmold it and slice it with a warm knife.

-Serving suggestion: serve with seasonal fruit and mesclun salad and walnut-raisin bread.
+Serve with seasonal fruit, mesclun salad and walnut-raisin bread.

 Recipe courtesy of Thomas Henkelmann